 In this post, you will learn the Ladder Logic Basics, but… what does the Ladder Logic do?
 Ladder Logic automates monotonous machine sequences and tasks.
-For making logic expressions for a PLC it is a practical and quick method.
-Some of the Ladder Logic Basics are:
+For making logic expressions for a PLC, it is a practical and quick method.
+Some examples of the Ladder Logic Basics are:

 - Hopper and Tank Level Control.

 - Air and Liquid Flow and Pressure Control.

 The Relay Logic is a hard-wired controller, used for process automation and machine.
 Even so, soon programming languages replace it.
 The Ladder Logic is a great example, because of the invention of the PLC and the appearance of microprocessors.

 Ladder Logic is similar to an electrical schematic drawing because it is a programming language based on graphics.
 For electricians, engineers and students, switching from an electric circuit to Ladder Logic were surprisingly simple.

 The drag and drop of Ladder Diagrams while programming Ladder Logic in a PLC, lets you develop code efficiently and speedily.
 Moreover, Ladder Logic enables you to simply solve the problems with your code, so you can see, from the LHS start rail, the logic flow.